-Step 9.
-Public involvement

-Project selection considers the concerns of the public.
-Project sponsors are responsible for providing opportunities for public comment on projects and applications submitted to DRCOG.
-RTD’s and CDOT’s processes include public participation.
-A formal TIP public hearing, with appropriate public notice, is conducted by the DRCOG Board prior to adoption.
-The TIP public involvement process also serves as the Section 5307 public involvement process, and the public hearing is noticed accordingly.
-DRCOG summarizes all public comments received per the public record, drafts responses as appropriate, and presents this information to the transportation committees and DRCOG Board.
-If significant public comments are received on draft documents, a summary, analysis, and report on the disposition of such comments is included as part of the final TIP documentation.

-Step 10.
-TIP adoption
+Step 9.(throughout process) TIP adoption

 The TIP and conformity finding require public review and adoption by the DRCOG Board through the transportation committees process.
-Upon transportation committees recommendation of the draft TIP and conformity documentation, DRCOG announces a formal public hearing and those documents are made available for public examination.
-Formal transportation committees recommendations and DRCOG Board action take place after consideration of public input.
-Upon adoption, the TIP is transmitted to the Governor for approval and to CDOT for inclusion in the STIP.
+Upon transportation committee recommendation of the draft TIP and conformity documentation, DRCOG announces a formal public hearing and makes available documents for public examination.
+Formal transportation committee recommendations and DRCOG Board action take place after consideration of public input.
+Upon adoption, the TIP is transmitted to the governor for approval and to CDOT for inclusion in the STIP.
+FHWA and /FTA issueissues a federal conformity determination concurrently to approving the TIP in the STIP.

 Relationship to the Statewide Transportation Planning/Programming Process

-The projects in DRCOG’s adopted TIP are included without modification in the STIP, provided that the TIP was prepared in a process consistent with federal rules, demonstrates air quality conformity, and is approved by the Governor.
-However, because of the uncertainty associated with predicting the amount of revenues available for DRCOG to program to projects funded from the Surface Transportation Programs (Metro and Enhancement) and the Congestion Mitigation/Air Quality program, CDOT may initially include these projects in the STIP only as illustrative and not in the funded programs.
+The projects in DRCOG’s adopted TIP are included without modification in the STIP, provided that the TIP was prepared in a process consistent with federal regulationsregulations, demonstrates air quality conformity, and is approved by the governor.
+However, because of the uncertainty associated with predicting the amount of revenues available for DRCOGCDOT may initially include these projects in the STIP only as illustrative and not in the funded programs.
 They are depicted as illustrative projects until the sponsor is ready to begin, at which time they are transferred into the funded programs where they can be budgeted.

 TIP Revisions

-The TIP may be revised between formal development cycles following the policies adopted in step 1.
+The TIP may be revised between formal development cycles following the policies adopted in Step 1.
 For any revision, air quality conformity must be considered.
 Typically, revisions are either of a policy or administrative nature.
-DRCOG has an agreement with CDOT that the public involvement/notification procedures of DRCOG will meet the requirements for CDOT’s project amendments.
+DRCOG has an agreement with CDOT that DRCOG’s public involvement and notification procedures will meet the requirements for CDOT’s project amendments.